babel/website/docs/usage/cli.md

 $ babel --out-file script-compiled.js < script.js
 ```

+### Advanced Usage

+There are many more options available in the babel CLI, see [options](/docs/usage/options/), `babel --help` and other sections for more information.

 ## babel-node

 babel comes with a second CLI which works exactly the same as Node.js's CLI, only